otto1999haertel/PythonSteps/Readme.md

 - Modules contain functions, classes, constants, variables
 - creating projects via 'uv init'
 - running projects then via 'uv run'
-- local porjects with main.py and then modules to be used
 - Package = module tree:

 ```text